DudeSquad999/Prism-Ai/ROADMAP.md

 **Guess Validation**
 - [ ] Formalize sanity-check scoring
-- [ ] Test guesses against world model before committing
+- [ ] Test guesses against the world model before committing them
-- [ ] Probabilistic reasoning for uncertain scenarios
+- [ ] Add probabilistic reasoning for uncertain scenarios
-- [ ] Explain why a guess was accepted/rejected
+- [ ] Explain why a guess was accepted or rejected

-**Deliverables:**
+**What I want to have by the end of this:**
 - Working world model with 20+ rules
 - Validation system for guessed facts
 - Example reasoning chains with explanations